 Cast Iron Piston and Cast Iron Cylinder

 Favoured by ET Westbury.
 This combination works very well as the expansion rates match.
+This is the combination I’m using for my single cylinder poppet valve engine.

 Cast Iron Piston and Steel Cylinder